top of page

 Well, conveyancing law firms generally do not take up cases of a property trust set up for a normal child who is past 21 years old, the age of majority, as it implicates them in abetting ABSD avoidance.

 A dual-key layout is a property that is subdivided into two units.
 There are different versions of this, but the most common layout is a common entrance, that then splits into two partitioned-off units.
+In essence, it is two self-contained living spaces under one property title.

 This makes it possible to live in one of the sub-units while renting out the other.
 It's also possible for extended families to live with greater privacy, such as if your in-laws live in one sub-unit while you live in the other.

 As a dual-key unit counts as a single property, it can spare you from having to purchase a second unit.
+This enables rental income without purchasing a second property.

 However, a dual-key unit could mean losing some living space.
 This is because the layout needs extra utility rooms, such a second bathroom or a secondary kitchen for the adjacent sub-unit.